 - We volunteer at information booths to spread public awareness of safety programs at the annual National Night Out and Miramar Air Show.

 - We share informational presentations with other community leaders.

 If you have a desire to more fully understand the inner workings of the FBI, put yourself into the shoes of a Special Agent for eight weeks as a participant of the FBI San Diego Citizens Academy.

 FBI San Diego Citizens Academy – In the News

 FBISDCAAA co-sponsored “FBI Women Behind the Badge” in March 2019, an informational event that was free and open to the public.
-FBI Special Agent, Davene Butler appeared on KUSI’s Good Morning San Diego in celebration of Women’s history month and shared information about the first women to join the FBI.
+FBI Special Agent Davene Butler appeared on KUSI’s Good Morning San Diego in celebration of Women’s history month and shared information about the first women to join the FBI.

 Adopt a School Program

 In conjunction with the FBI’s “Adopt a School” program, the Monarch School’s 5th grade class participates in the Junior Special Agent program.
 Through generous donations from our members, the FBISDCAAA replaced headphones students use for individual learning on laptops and provided gift cards and prizes for the teacher to incentivize positive behaviors throughout the year.

 FBISDCAAA members toured the Monarch School to better understand their incredible work with homeless youth.
-Donated clothes are displayed in the “Butterfly Boutique” where kids experience dignity in choosing for themselves.
+Donated clothes are displayed in the “Butterfly Boutique” where kids can shop for themselves with dignity.

 The FBISDCAAA hosts a holiday party and purchases gifts for the 5th grade class each December.